Gladys Knight: Personal life

 In 1960, Knight married Atlanta musician and high school sweetheart James "Jimmy" Newman.
 The couple had a miscarriage and went on to have two children.
-Their son, James "Jimmy" Gaston Newman III, was born in 1962, and their daughter, Kenya Maria Newman, was born in 1963.
+Their son, James "Jimmy" Gaston Newman III, was born in 1962.
+Their daughter, Kenya Maria Newman, was born in 1963.

 In the early 1960s, Knight's family and the Pips moved to Detroit.
 The family lived in Sherwood Forest, an upscale neighborhood on Detroit's West Side.
 Knight retired from the road to raise their children while the Pips toured on their own, later returning with Newman as the group's musical director.
 Newman later became addicted to drugs and left the family when Knight was 20.
 They remained married for over 12 years and were separated for 7 years until their divorce in 1973.
 Newman died a few years later.

-In 1974, Knight married Barry Hankerson, founder of Blackground Records, in Detroit.
+In 1974, Knight married Barry Hankerson, the founder of Blackground Records, in Detroit.
 The couple had a son, Shanga Ali Hankerson, born on August 1, 1976.
 Around 1977, they relocated to Las Vegas.
 Their marriage ended in 1979 with a prolonged custody battle over their son.
 Knight spent over a million dollars searching for her son after he was kidnapped.
 In 1995, Knight married motivational speaker Les Brown, divorcing in 1997.

-Knight was raised a Baptist, later was a Catholic, and was baptized in 1997 into The Church of Jesus Christ of Latter-day Saints, inspired by her daughter and son who had left Catholicism to join.
+Knight was raised a Baptist, later was a Catholic, and was baptized in 1997 into the Church of Jesus Christ of Latter-day Saints (LDS Church), inspired by her daughter and son who had left Catholicism to join.
 She had occasionally teased LDS president Gordon B. Hinckley, saying they needed to inject some "pep" into their music.
 He agreed, which resulted in the founding of the Saints Unified Voices gospel choir directed by Knight.
 In 2018, Knight led the Be One Choir at the "Be One" event in Salt Lake City, Utah.

 Knight has an honorary doctorate from Shaw University in Raleigh, North Carolina.

 Knight's son Jimmy Newman III managed her career through his Newman Management Inc. until his death from heart failure on July 10, 1999, at age 36.
 Newman was survived by his wife, Michelene; daughters Nastasia and Gabrielle; and sons Rishawn, Stefan, and Sterling.
 Following his death, her daughter Kenya Jackson took over management.

 Knight married William McDowell in 2001.
 They have seventeen grandchildren and ten great-grandchildren between them.
 Knight and McDowell reside in Fairview, North Carolina, near where they own a community center, the former Reynolds High School in Canton attended by McDowell.

-Linebacker Demetrius Knight comes from the same Knight family; he and Gladys are "distant cousins."
+Linebacker Demetrius Knight comes from the same Knight family.
+He and Gladys are "distant cousins."

 In 2017, Knight helped raise $400,000 for the Children's Learning Centers of Fairfield County, in Stamford, Connecticut.
 The event was held at the Palace Theatre and was co-hosted by Carol Anne Riddell and Alan Kalter.

 Knight had a gambling addiction that lasted more than a decade.
 In the late 1980s, after losing $60,000 in one night at the baccarat table, she joined Gamblers Anonymous, which helped her quit the habit.